nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 (Steps 1 to 3) The program waits for the user's input, which in this case, is the `schedule /clear <day number>` command.
-An example of a valid command would be `schedule \clear 1` Once the command is entered, the UI class will return the user input in a String object to the WerkIt object.
+An example of a valid command would be `schedule \clear 1` Once the command is entered, the UI class will return the user input in a `String` object to the `WerkIt` object.

-(Steps 4 to 5) After the user input is received, the WerkIt object will call the `Parser#parseUserInput()` method to parse the user input.
-A return ScheduleCommand object is obtained from the method.
+After the user input is received, the WerkIt object will call the `Parser#parseUserInput(userInput)` method to parse the user input.
+A return `ScheduleCommand` object is obtained from the method.
-This ScheduleCommand object is upcasted to a Command object on return to the WerkIt object.
+This `ScheduleCommand` object is upcasted to a `Command` object on return to the `WerkIt` object.

-(Step 6) The schedule command is being executed by calling the `ScheduleCommand#execute()` method.
+The schedule command is being executed by calling the `ScheduleCommand#execute()` method.

-(Step 7) Since the command entered is `schedule /clear <day number>`, the `DayList#clearDayPlan(userArgument)` method will be called.
-This method will first convert the userArgument to an Integer data type (steps 8 and 9) and will then call the `DayList#isDayValid()` method to check whether the day number entered by the user is valid (step 10).
+(Step 4) Since the command entered is `schedule /clear <day number>`, the `DayList#clearDayPlan(userArgument)` method will be called.
+This method will first convert the userArgument to an Integer data type (steps 5 and 6) and will then call the `DayList#isDayValid(dayNumber)` method to check whether the day number entered by the user is valid (step 7).
 If the day number falls within the range of 1 to 7 then it is considered a valid day else an `InvalidScheduleException` would be thrown to the user, and the entire clearing of plan for a particular day in the schedule process is aborted.

-(Steps 12 and 13) Upon checking the validity of the day number, the application will then delete the `Day` object that stores the plan details for the specified day in the user command.
-Once, the `Day` object is successfully deleted, the `DayList#convertDayNumberToDay` method will be called.
+(Steps 9 and 10) Upon checking the validity of the day number, the application will then delete the `Day` object that stores the plan details for the specified day in the user command.
+Once, the `Day` object is successfully deleted, the `DayList#convertDayNumberToDay(dayNumber)` method will be called.
 As the method name suggests, this method will convert the day number to its corresponding meaning.
 For example, day number 1 will be converted to Monday.
 The purpose of this method is to make the success message displayed to the user more user-readable.

-(Step 14) After the plan is successfully cleared for that indicated day, a success message of the process would be printed to the user through the terminal.
+(Step 11) After the plan is successfully cleared for that indicated day, a success message of the process would be printed to the user through the terminal.
 An example of a success message would be

 ```